send mail

 What is the Dutch Law Institute?

 The Dutch Law Institute is a Dutch NGO.
-It has been established (in the form of a Dutch foundation, in Dutch: stichting) in May 2021.
-The founders are three lawyers in the Netherlands, operating in close consultation with a number of third parties.
+It has been established (in the form of a Dutch foundation, in Dutch: stichting) on May 7th, 2021.
+The Dutch Law Institute operates in close consultation with a number of third parties.

 The Institute aims to be an independent and preeminent centre of expertise, particularly in the fast-expanding areas of: